 Checking and updating a record

-How do I keep track of my studies?
+How do I keep track of my draft studies?

-You can view draft submissions by logging in and reviewing records displayed in My trials section.
-Published records can be searched and viewed without logging in.
+By logging in and reviewing records displayed in My trials section.

 Can I remove a record from the registry?